silicontrip/libav2yuv/README.md

     M2  131          000.0                10:57:41:00

-This sample is taken from an actual CMX EDL file.
+This sample is based on an actual LIBAV2YUV EDL file.

-This EDL Filter parser format is in the form:
+The EDL Filter parser format is in the form:

     # <filename|tag>  <Channel>  <TransitionType>[num]  [duration]  [srcIn]  [srcOut]  [recIn]  [recOut]
     /Users/d332027/Movies/TheFaceOfTheEnemy/the_face_of_the_enemy_01.mpg VA C 0:0:0:0 0:4:9:0